volgunov-ad/SysSensorsMQTT/README.md

 When the client is turned on, if it does not detect the MQTT broker at the specified address, the client continues to try connect every minute.

-The client log is in the /var/log path: sys_sensors_mqtt.log.
+The client log is in the "log_file" path (see settings.yaml).
 Logs has rotation (max 1 MB, 1 back file)

 Tested only on Vero 4K and Banana Pi M1+.